paraspell/docs/docs/sdk/xcmUtils.md

 </details>

 ## XCM Fee (Origin and Dest.)
-The following queries allow you to query the fee from both the Origin and Destination of the XCM Message.
-You can get an accurate result from the DryRun query (Requires token balance) or a less accurate result from the Payment info query (Doesn't require token balance).
+The following query allows you to query the fee from both the Origin and Destination of the XCM Message.

-### More accurate query using DryRun
 The query is designed to retrieve your XCM fee at any cost, but falls back to Payment info if the DryRun query fails or is not supported by either origin or destination.
-This query requires the user to have a token balance (the Token that they are sending and the origin native asset to pay for execution fees on the origin).

 ```ts
 const fee = await Builder(/*client | builder_config | ws_url | [ws_url, ws_url,..] - Optional*/)